-Watering is crucial during establishment (in this case the first few weeks) of plants, flowering and drought periods:
+Watering is crucial during establishment (in this case, the first few weeks) of plants, flowering, and drought periods:

-The ideal method is with a soaker or trickle hose; both of these direct water to the root area of your garden crops.
+- The ideal method is with a soaker or trickle hose; both of these provide water directly to the root area of your garden crops. - Oscillating sprinklers apply water more evenly and can be adjusted to reach every plant.

-- Oscillating sprinklers apply water more evenly and can be adjusted to reach every plant. - Overhead sprinklers have irregular watering patterns and may miss some of your garden plants. - Oscillating and overhead sprinklers also water unplanted areas where weeds may grow and wetting the foliage may increase disease problems and wastewater. - Plants need 1 inch of water each week.
+- Overhead sprinklers have irregular watering patterns and may miss some of your garden plants. - Oscillating and overhead sprinklers also water unplanted areas where weeds may grow.
+Wetting the foliage of your plants may increase disease problems and wastewater. - Plants need approximately 1 inch of water each week during the growing season.